jacqueline-kraus/MS3-TravelCrowd/README.md

 Make "created by"- session user :: show only own creted deals on profile

 Testing for textareas --> eventually limit the amount of characters!

+Check reuirements for username/password, it only says "match the reuirements, but not which requirements.

+Make Home as starting page.

+Placeholder for when there are no deals in my profile yet (newly registered user)

+link to book einbauen

+price & amount days: only int